-Chris Thorndyke may have annoyed the living heck out of 80% of the viewing audience but this troper still wells up when she watches the end of the second series of Sonic X and Sonic takes him running one last time, before he has to do the whole return to his own world forever thing.
+Chris Thorndyke may have annoyed the living heck out of 80% of the viewing audience but anyone can well up watching the end of the second series of Sonic X, when Sonic takes him running one last time, before he has to do the whole return to his own world forever thing.
 It's summed up in the fact that Sonic cries for the first time pretty much ever in that continuity, and the kid gets the tears in his face.
 That you never see Sonic's eyes just makes it worse.

 Similarly, in Sonic X, Cream's reunion with her mother.